TUDA-MUST/AcoustiFly/README.md

 Our repository is dedicated to showcasing a method of acoustic levitation using a single transducer and a reflector.
 Acoustic levitation, also known as acoustic trapping, is a fascinating technique that allows objects to float in mid-air using sound waves.

 In our approach, we utilize a single transducer, which emits high-frequency sound waves, and a carefully designed reflector.
 The transducer generates an acoustic field that interacts with the reflector to create standing waves within a confined region.
 These standing waves produce regions of high and low pressure, forming what is known as an "acoustic pressure node".

 When an object is placed at a specific position within the acoustic pressure node, the forces exerted by the surrounding sound waves counteract the gravitational force, resulting in levitation.
 By precisely adjusting the distance of the transducer and the reflector, we can control the levitation height and stability of objects.

 This unique approach offers several advantages.
 Firstly, it simplifies the setup by using only a single transducer and a reflector, reducing complexity and cost.
 Secondly, it enables precise control over the levitation process, allowing for manipulation and positioning of objects with great accuracy.
 Lastly, it opens up possibilities for various applications, including material handling, microfluidics, and scientific experiments.

 In our repository, we provide detailed documentation, source code, and demonstrations to help you understand and implement this acoustic levitation technique.
  Whether you are a researcher, teacher, hobbyist, or enthusiast, we invite you to explore our repository, contribute to its development, and unlock the potential of acoustic levitation with a single transducer and a reflector.

 **Join us on this exciting journey of harnessing the power of sound waves to defy gravity.
 Visit [our homepage](https://www.etit.tu-darmstadt.de/must/home_must/index.en.jsp) to delve into our research and learn more about our team.**

-## Features

-[Highlight the key features of your acoustic levitator.
-Enumerate the capabilities and performance metrics that make it stand out.
-You can use bullet points or a table to present this information.]

-* **Low Cost:** Affordable and accessible to everyone -> TODO: add cost estimate
-* **Easy to Build:** Simple setup with readily available components
-* **Open Source:** Free to use, modify, and distribute
-* **Standalone:** Battery powered operation possible
-* **Adjustable:** Distance between transducer and reflector can be adjusted, thus stability can be tuned

 ## Assembly
 To assemble the Acoustifly you will need the following components: